Agendy is a modern and cool looking no-code template for creative and digital agencies. It could also be used as a landing page for your business.

 This template’s content is pulled directly from the database.
 There are few exceptions which were already described but still make sure you don’t delete an entire data thing unless you know what you are doing.
 However feel free to delete any content that was used for testing the template.

 For security purposes the template has limited rights for potential customers.
 What that means is that you will not be able to use the admin features at full until you will not buy this template and enable the editing features (delete or edit).

 If you already bought the template you can enable the additional feature by following the steps below:

-Under Data tab in the Editor, you could find the Data Type
+Under Data tab in the Editor, you could find the Data Type USER which has

 The workflow which shows different pop-up information regarding the security measure for when an User is Admin or not.
 These actions are placed inside Delete Actions folder, Edit Actions folder and Add Actions folder for structure convenience.
 See example of Delete actions below (for Add and Edit actions please find the respective folders inside editor):